alrpal/TinyETL/README.md

 ## Why TinyETL?

-✅ **Single 12.5MB binary** — no dependencies, no installation headaches
+✅ **Single 15 MB binary** — no dependencies, no installation headaches
 ✅ **180k+ rows/sec streaming** — handles massive datasets efficiently
 ✅ **Zero configuration** — automatic schema detection and table creation (override with schema and config files in yaml)
    *Note: Auto-inferred schemas default all columns to nullable for safety*